John Spacey, November 17, 2020 updated on April 27, 2023

 The diverse use of flat colors that are neither bright nor dull.
 Color is often used without regard to color harmony or realism.

-Fonts in Art Nouveau posters have a distinctive style that is instantly recognizable despite being completely unique to each artist or work.
+Lettering in Art Nouveau posters have a distinctive style that is instantly recognizable despite being completely unique to each artist or work.
 They are organic, over-capitalized and extremely decorative, tall and thin.

 Art Nouveau furniture, interiors, architecture and decorative items tend to use relatively expensive and unusual materials.
 This can be contrasted with modern minimialist design with its mantra of form follows function whereby practical materials such as plastic, concrete and steel are used.